cbourke/ComputerScienceI/hacks/hack-strings/readme.md

       };
       ```

-    - You can create an array of (pointers to) strings using the
+    - You can compare two arrays of strings you can use the following
-      following syntax:
+      function:

       ```c
       int stringArraysEqual(char **a, char **b, int n) {